bootdotdev/blog/content/golang/golang-video-stream-server.md

 go run main.go
 ```

 Your server is live!
 Test your code and listen to the music stream by using an HLS media client.
-You can find a free online client here: [https://hls-js-latest.netlify.com/demo/](https://hls-js-latest.netlify.com/demo/)
+You can find a free online [client here](https://livepush.io/hlsplayer/index.html)

 Simply paste your song's URI and listen: